 Stefan Greve (Music producer and sound engineer / CAP student)

 "Going to the feedback sessions really helps.
 You go there and people are not there to judge you, which for me was an eye-opening moment.
 Here, you show people your tracks and they objectively criticise them.
 Not because they want to harm you, but because they want to help you.
 It’s just so important.
 It’s helped me a lot.
 The school has really opened me up to trying new things and doing whatever comes up in music, like different genres."

 Pablo Diserens, aka Ōtone (Music producer / Creative Production MA & EMP alumnus)

 "Great space, resources and heartwarming people!
 The team and the tutors are extremely supportive and all have diverse musical backgrounds.
 There's a nice sense of community between students.
 Both the EMP BA and the Creative Production MA are stimulating courses filled with things to learn: creative techniques, history, collaborative work, project elaboration, etc. - but most importantly it is what you do (and want to do) with the resources that are given to you that makes each studying experience unique.
-Do not except to be constantly pulled by the hand - this is a space where students have a certain autonomy and can explore their individual creative desires and ideas.
+Do not expect to be constantly pulled by the hand - this is a space where students have a certain autonomy and can explore their individual creative desires and ideas.
 You're in charge!"